 Carol dedicates her practice to areas of the law that address concerns people have in everyday life: divorce, business disputes, injuries, debt, and planning for the future of their families.
 She considers the best part of her work to be her interactions with clients, getting to know them and helping them through difficult times in their lives.
 Carol derives great satisfaction from being able to provide clients with the answers and support they need.
 She considers her ability to listen and offer meaningful advice to clients one of her greatest strengths.

 Colleagues describe Carol as honest and reasonable, and as an excellent researcher, writer and advocate.
 In 2012, Carol was appointed to the Kansas Child Support Guidelines Advisory Committee and, in 2013, she was selected for the Kansas Board of Law Examiners by the Chief Justice of the Kansas Supreme Court.
+Carol's appointment to the Kansas Child Support Guidelines ended in 2018, and she is now a member of the Kansas Women's Attorneys Associate.
 Carol is also active in a number of other professional organizations, and has served as the president and secretary of the Ellis County Bar Association, coordinating its annual CLE event for many years.

-When not practicing law, Carol enjoys spending time with her husband, stepson, and daughter, and is an active member of Messiah Lutheran Church in Hays.
-She is an adjunct faculty member in the Justice Studies department at Fort Hays State University.
+When not practicing law, Carol enjoys spending time with her husband, stepson, and two daughters, and is an active member of Messiah Lutheran Church in Hays.
+She is an adjunct faculty member in the Criminal Justice department at Fort Hays State University.